 Think back to that time when we explained what continuous integration was.
 We talked a lot about the advantages of constantly merging bits of code — all in the name of avoiding enormous code conflicts at the end of a development cycle.
-People were excited to reap the rewards of this methodology and eagerly boarded the continuous integration train.
+People were excited to reap the rewards of this methodology.

-But the train didn’t always cross the border between developers and operators.
-Developers washed their hands of code they pushed to production, safe in the knowledge that it was “someone else’s problem”.
-Operators anticipated changes from the other side with dread, trembling at the horrors lobbed over the wall.
+The difficulty found in this quick adoption was that developers washed their hands of code they pushed to production, safe in the knowledge that it was “someone else’s problem”.
+Operators began to dread changes from the other side.

 Developers + Operators = DevOps

-Without continuous delivery, developers and operators are equally stressed by the same thing — the act of deploying.
-And the purpose of continuous delivery is to make the act of deploying so painless that no one notices.
-How many times did you blink while reading this blog post?
-That’s right, you don’t know because it doesn’t hurt when you blink.
+Without continuous delivery, developers and operators are equally stressed by the same thing — the act of deploying a lot of code.
+And the purpose of continuous delivery is to make the act of deploying much less scary.

-Nautical metaphors aside, we’ve been stressing that big changes require small changes.
-So if developers actually committed to committing small changes, there (theoretically) shouldn’t be much harm in automatically deploying changes that pass all tests.
-In other words, if every deploy is already a tire fire, a smaller tire fire will be easier to extinguish.
+Remember, big changes require small changes.
+So if developers actually committed to committing small changes, there shouldn’t be much harm in automatically deploying changes that pass all tests.

-Continuous deployment might seem extreme and dangerous.
-And in its purest form, it is — which is why it really only exists as an abstract concept.
-Very few companies can practice proper continuous deployment because it’s hard to pull off.
+Proper continuous deployment is difficult because it is hard to know if you have exhaustive test coverage.
 Teams usually need some amount of breathing room between development and deploys, especially for sensitive changes like database migrations.

-Continuous deployment also encourages other kinds of continuous action, like analytics, error-reporting, and testing.
+Continuous deployment also encourages other kinds of continuous action, like analytics, error reporting, and testing.
 Rollbar ties code changes to error frequency and key organizational metrics.
-PagerDuty shares the operations load across the team and makes error resolution a little less hectic.
-LaunchDarkly champions feature flags to incrementally test and ship value.
+PagerDuty shares the operations load across the team and makes error resolution less hectic.

-There are two ways to respond to this world of constant flux: you can stick your head in the sand and hope the changes disappear.
-Or you can lean in, abandon your perfectionism, and thrive.
-As the wall between developers and operators crumbles further, these groups will learn lessons from one another: developers will think about performant code, and operators will grease the wheels of deployment.
+There are two ways to respond to this world of constant flux: you can double down on creating the “perfect” unchanging plan.
+Or you can build incrementally, gaining valuable feedback as you go, and know you’ll never get too far off course.
+As developers and operators continue to collaborate on shipping better code more frequently these groups will learn lessons from one another: developers will think about performant code, and operators will grease the wheels of deployment.

 It’s impossible to predict the future, so focus on understanding the present.
-This is the belief behind the DevOps movement, the monitoring services, the constant shipping. it’s quickly becoming the way to effect meaningful change.
-This brief history is ongoing, and everyone has a chance to become an author.
+This is the belief behind the DevOps movement, the monitoring of services, the constant shipping.
+It’s become the way to effect meaningful change.